Pete Hegseth: Initial actions

+Hegseth was sworn in as the secretary of defense by vice president JD Vance on January 25.
+Hegseth identified several priorities for the Department of Defense, including to "revive the warrior ethos", restore trust in the military, redevelop the nation's industrial base, ease the department's process to purchase weaponry, defend the US domestically, engage with Indo-Pacific to deter China, and support Trump's effort to "end wars responsibly"—including the Russo-Ukrainian War and the Middle Eastern crisis.
 In a call to Israeli prime minister Benjamin Netanyahu a day after being sworn in, Hegseth said that the United States was "fully committed" to the security of Israel.
 Hegseth revoked the security clearance and detail of Mark Milley, the former chairman of the Joint Chiefs of Staff and chief of staff of the Army who later became a critic of Trump, and ordered an inspector general inquiry into Milley's tenure as chairman of the Joint Chiefs of Staff; the inspector general of the Department of Defense, Robert Storch, was removed from his position when Trump dismissed several inspectors general.
 According to The Washington Post, the Department of Defense Education Activity began removing certain books on immigration and sexuality.

 Hegseth visited the Mexico–United States border with Tom Homan, Trump's border czar, in El Paso, Texas, in February, where he stated that the federal government intended to gain complete "operational control of the southern border".
 He renamed Fort Liberty to Fort Bragg, its original name honoring the Confederate general Braxton Bragg.
-The military base was now renamed for Roland L. Bragg, a soldier who served in World War II.
+The military base was now ostensibly renamed for Roland L. Bragg, a previously obscure soldier who served in World War II.
 In a meeting before the Ukraine Defense Contact Group at NATO headquarters, he opposed NATO membership for Ukraine and said that returning Ukraine's borders prior to the annexation of Crimea by Russia was "unrealistic".
 The Department of Defense invited Jack Posobiec, an alt-right political activist to accompany Hegseth, according to The Washington Post.
 Hegseth moderated his comments the following day, stating that it would be possible for Ukraine to join NATO given Trump's discretion.